ess-dmsc/h5cpp/doc/source/users_guide/dataspace_custom_types.rst

 Using dataspaces with custom types
 ==================================

+*h5cpp* makes some default assumptions about which dataspace to use for a particular type

+* for the container templates  :cpp:class:`std::vector` and :cpp:class:`std::array` a :cpp:class:`Simple` dataspace of rank 1 is used
+* for everything else :cpp:class:`hdf5::dataspace::Scalar` is used.

-When working with user defined types a new type trait to create a dataspace must be provided if something else than a scalar dataspace should be returned for this type.
+However, in the case of user defined data types the user has to provide a type trait to tell *h5cpp* what dataspace to use for the type.

 As an example we consider here a trait for a 3x3 matrix type.
 The C++ class template for such a class could look like this